evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350plus/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 7 minutes.

 {{< sitefiguresized thumb="models/mercedes/eqe/eqe_350plus/charging_1_st.jpg" title="Mercedes-EQ EQE 350+" width="3000" height="2000"  >}}